deltachat/deltachat-pages/pt/contribute.md

 ---
-title: Ajuda
+title: Contribute
 layout: default-pt
 ---

-# Como ajudar
+# How to support us

-Delta Chat é de código aberto e você pode nos ajudar a desenvolvê-lo.
+Delta Chat is open source and free of charge.
+You can contribute in many ways to bring the development further!

 # Channels